wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 03. Encyclopedia tags
 04. Edit screen of an encyclopedia tag
 05. Edit screen of an encyclopedia term
-06. Encyclopedia items in your WP menues
+06. Encyclopedia items in your WP menus
 07. Encyclopedia options page
 08. Encyclopedia "Related terms" widget
 09. Encyclopedia Taxonomy widget